pavelm14/PyPhyloGenomics_ms/MS.md

 studies.

 @wahlberg2008 obtained candidate genes for phylogenomics by identifying single copy and orthologus genes of *Bombyx mori* from EST libraries.
-EST sequences were searched in the *Bombyx mori* genome in order to identify suitable exons.
+They searched for EST sequences in the *Bombyx mori* genome in order to identify suitable exons.
-These exon sequences were compared against EST libraries of related Lepidoptera in order to obtain homologous sequences for primer design.
+These exon sequences were compared against EST libraries of related Lepidoptera species in order to obtain homologous sequences for primer design.
 Thus, this method depends on the availability of EST sequences which are single reads of cDNA that might contain numerous errors and are prone to artefacts [@parkinson2002].